gagliardetto/solana-go/README.md

   fmt.Println("accountFrom private key:", accountFrom) fmt.Println("accountFrom public key:", accountFrom.PublicKey())

+  // The public key of the account that you will send sol TO: accountTo := solana.MustPublicKeyFromBase58("TODO")
+  // The amount to send (in lamports);
+  // 1 sol = 1000000000 lamports
+  amount := uint64(3333)

   if true {
     // Airdrop 10 sol to the account so it will have something to transfer: out, err := client.RequestAirdrop(